-Study reveals the aphrodisiac power of persuasion, particularly when it comes to chocolate
+Study reveals links between food and romance, particularly when it comes to chocolate

 Put down the magazine “how to” and step away from that restaurant menu!
 In a aphrodisiac foods survey of 380 men and women, EatSomethingSexy.com has revealed what romantic foods real people want just in time for Valentine’s Day.